Board of Directors

 Stephanie Deutsch is the author of You Need a Schoolhouse, Booker T. Washington, Julius Rosenwald and the Building of Schools for the Segregated South, published in 2011 by Northwestern University Press.
 She was a speaker at the two national Rosenwald school conferences sponsored by the National Trust for Historic Preservation, has visited more than two dozen Rosenwald schools and has shared the story with alumni of the schools, church groups and high school students.
 Her husband, David Deutsch, is the great-grandson of Julius Rosenwald.
 She holds a Bachelor’s degree from Brown University and a Master’s degree (in Soviet Union Area Studies) from Harvard.

 Damien Dwin is co-CEO and co-founder of Brightwood Capital Advisors, LLC, a leading alternative asset manager with $4 billion in assets under management (as of March 31, 2018).
 Mr. Dwin is a member of the executive committee and serves on the investment committee of all the Brightwood funds.
 He currently participates on the boards of many of Brightwood’s portfolio companies and has managed capital for hundreds of limited partners, including many prominent public, private and corporate pension plans, endowments, family offices, and high net worth persons.
 Under Mr. Dwin’s leadership Brightwood exclusively focuses on capital solutions for borrowers in sectors including technology and telecommunications, transportation and logistics, business services, healthcare services and franchising.
+Brightwood currently manages a portfolio of over 50 middle market companies that employ about 50,000 employees in total in the US.
+Since Brightwood’s founding in 2010, Mr. Dwin has overseen over 150 completed transactions by the firm.
 Prior to founding Brightwood, he worked for Goldman Sachs from 1998 to 2004 and for Credit Suisse from 2004 to 2010, where he managed a portfolio of over $1 billion in assets.
 He serves on philanthropic boards including NAACP Legal Defense and Educational Fund, the Doe Fund, the National Trust for Historic Preservation and the Studio Museum in Harlem.
 He is a Trustee of the Boys Club of New York and the Woodberry Forest School in Virginia.
 Mr. Dwin received a B.S./B.A. degree from Georgetown University where he served two terms on the Board of Regents.

 Carol Shull is the retired Keeper of the National Register of Historic Places and manager of the National Historic Landmarks program for the National Park Service.
 She served as editor of the National Register Bulletin series and has published and made numerous presentations aimed at making the National Register as inclusive as possible and widely available to the public.
 She started the Teaching with Historic Places program, a series of classroom ready lesson plans, and the Discover Our Shared Heritage Travel Itinerary Series promoting visits to registered historic places—both available on the National Park Service website.
 The Partnership for Public Service honored Ms. Shull as a finalist for a Service to America Career Achievement Award for leading the expansion of the National Register.
 The Secretary of the Interior presented her the Department’s Distinguished Service Award.
 She is a Fellow and former Trustee of the US Committee of the International Council on Monuments and Sites (US/ ICOMOS).
 Ms. Shull is a consultant and volunteer, a member of the Coalition to Protect America's National Parks, active in other preservation and history related organizations, and on the executive committee of the board of Preservation Action, the national grassroots lobby for historic preservation.
 She received a B.S. in education and an M.A. in United States history from the University of Texas at Austin.